 It is especially important to have the right people in your corner to fight for your compensation in a case where you may be found partially at fault for a pedestrian accident.
 Of course we want to get full and fair justice.
 That means fighting against the insurance company to avoid having you be blamed for causing the accident when you did not.

 Were you or a loved one seriously injured while walking and have questions about having been partially at fault for a pedestrian accident?
-Contact a New York pedestrian accident lawyer at The Law Offices of Brian J. Elbaum today for a free confidential consultation and case evaluation.
+Contact the Law Offices of Brian J. Elbaum today for a free case evaluation.
 Let our experience work for you.